 Effective Fall 2021, Research, Scholarly, and Creative Activities Ramp Up proposals will no longer be required.
 Whenever feasible, pursue alternatives to in-person methods of data collection, such as phone or computer-mediated interviews and surveys.
 Ensure adherence to any guidelines or restrictions specific to study sites, such as schools and programs, where research participants are located.

-3. Protocols should define how physical distancing and other safety recommendations consistent with public health directives will be maintained (wearing PPE, hand washing, disinfecting study site surfaces, etc.).
+Protocols should define how physical distancing and other safety recommendations consistent with public health directives will be maintained (wearing personal protective equipment, hand washing, disinfecting study site surfaces, etc.).

-6. Informed consent procedures must include acknowledgment and sufficient information about increased risks associated with in-person and on-campus research.
-Consent documents should request that research participants notify study personnel of any COVID-19 diagnoses within 14 days of the research procedures and give information about how to report this.
-Consent documents should also promise research participants that they will be informed of any COVID-19 diagnoses among research personnel within 14 days of the research procedures.
+Informed consent procedures must include acknowledgment and sufficient information about increased risks associated with in-person and on-campus research.
+Consent documents should request that research participants notify study personnel of any COVID-19 diagnoses within seven days of in-person research procedures and give information about how to report this.
+Consent documents should also promise research participants that they will be informed of any COVID-19 diagnoses among research personnel within seven days of in-person research procedures.

 Prior to On-Campus Research Activities:

 Researchers and research participants should complete the Daily Health Screening Questionnaire in advance of coming to campus.
 If they receive a red X, they should not come to campus.

 Indoor research activities: All students, faculty, staff, and research fellows, vaccinated and unvaccinated, will be required to wear face coverings while conducting or participating in research in classrooms and labs on campus where more than one person is present.